ervinmplayon/fyb-opps/README.md

 * Anything deployed on ECS, K8s, etc
 ### What does this introduce?
 #### 1. Contention on Shared Resources
 Current implementation uses `mu sync.Mutex`.
-When thousands of requests hit simultaneously, they all try to locl `mu` in `getlimiter(ip)`.
+When thousands of requests hit simultaneously, they all try to lock `mu` in `getlimiter(ip)`.
 ```
 lm.mu.Lock()
 defer lm.mu.Unlock()